Photon-HDF5/phconvert/README.md

 - [Jupyter/IPython Notebook Quick Start Guide](http://jupyter-notebook-beginner-guide.readthedocs.org/)

-Then you need to install the *phconvert* library with the command:
+Then you need to install the *phconvert* library with the command (type it in the terminal, cmd on windows):

     conda install -c tritemio phconvert